Sakshiagarwaliitm/The-Bellman-Ford-Algorithm-/README.md

 Input all the values in adjacency matrix according to the weightage of all edges in your graph

 **Step 4:**
-Input the source and destination of the grrph for shortest distance.
+Input the source and destination of the graph for shortest distance.

 **Step 5:**
 Then the code will do its work and give you the shortest distance.